drklee3/COEN177L/lab4/README.md

 ![Page Accesses](accesses.png)

 While this plot does not display when these page requests are made, we can see why FIFO was inferior to the other two page replacement algorithms as it would remove pages regardless of how much they were used.
 Since some pages were used over 150,000 times compared to most of the pages being requested below 12,500 times, these pages would have benefited most from LRU and second chance.
+However, the order in which these pages were requested are a big factor in determining the algorithm hit rate which is omitted from the plot above.

 In the data found from simulations with the given page accesses file, second chance was the best page replacement algorithm by a very marginal amount compared to LRU, and by slightly larger amount with memory sizes around 425 to 475 pages.
 This, however, is potential to change depending on which and how the pages are accessed, how often and in what order each page is accessed.

 To find a more generalized result, a bigger number of page request sets can be used and an average can be found.
 Currently, the data provided is essentially a sample size of 1 so conclusions can only be drawn with this specific data.
 In different workloads, different algorithms including FIFO can result in a higher hit rate than the other ones.
+There is no specific best algorithm overall, only the best algorithm for the specific workload, in this specific case second chance.

-For example with the following page requests `1, 2, 1, 3` and memory size of 2 pages, LRU would have `1, 3` and FIFO would have `2, 3` with equal number of page faults.
+Different page replacement algorithms may be suitest best for a specfic workloads.
+For exapmle with the following page requests `1, 2, 1, 3` and memory size of 2 pages, LRU would have `1, 3` and FIFO would have `2, 3` with equal number of page faults.
 If `2` is requested next, LRU will have a page fault while FIFO will not, making FIFO have a higher hit rate.
 If `1` is requested instead of `2`, LRU would be better.
+This contrasts the given page requests since FIFO ended up with the lowest hit rate with the majority of memory sizes and shows that it depends on what order pages are used that determines the best algorithm.